 – Bruce I. Jacobs, Advisory Board Chair, Jacobs Levy Center

-The Wharton-Jacobs Levy Prize for Quantitative Financial Innovation, endowed with a $2 million gift, will be awarded biennially to one or more persons who have published peer-reviewed articles that demonstrate outstanding quantitative research that has contributed to a particular innovation in the practice of finance.
+The Wharton-Jacobs Levy Prize for Quantitative Financial Innovation, endowed with a $2 million gift, is awarded biennially.
+The recipient(s) will have published peer-reviewed articles demonstrating outstanding quantitative research that has contributed to a particular innovation in the practice of finance.
 The Prize may be granted to several authors who contributed to the same innovation, or to a single author.
-If the Prize is awarded to two or more individuals, the Prize will be awarded to them jointly and the cash award equally divided between them.
+If given to two or more individuals, the Prize will be awarded to them jointly and the cash award equally divided between them.

-The Wharton-Jacobs Levy Prize is distinguished from many other awards that recognize only research contributions; rather, the Wharton-Jacobs Levy Prize encourages research that has practical applications.
-There is no time limit between the published articles and the practical application, as innovations may take years to develop.
-The recipient(s) of the award will be chosen by a committee of esteemed academics and practitioners.
+The Wharton-Jacobs Levy Prize is distinguished from many other awards that recognize only research contributions because it encourages research that has practical applications.
+There is no time limit between the published articles and the practical application, as innovations can take years to develop.
+Recipients are chosen by committees of esteemed academics and practitioners.

 2013